GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 William Huang

-I think our view is that if government have released more, more practical, more practical to release carbon quota in a Tier 1 market, we believe if we look at it a GDS in the Beijing market, for example in Beijing, we lost a lot of the deal last couple of years because we can stream at a carbon quota.
-So if the government will release their carbon quota to more carbon quota and we believe we will do more business, we get a more market share in the Tier 1 market because if the carbon quota berry [ph] is equal, that means customer will more focused they are more focused on the value of this service provider.
-So, our customer, our major customer, they are now look at it as a service vendor as not just a capacity, they all -- they have a lot of the different criteria.
-So that means if the carbon quota berry, getting lower that means that other criteria will be more focused on from our customer.
+I think our view is that if government are more flexible to release carbon quota in a Tier 1 market, we believe if we look at GDS in the Beijing market, for example in Beijing, we lost a lot of the deal last couple of years because we are constrained in carbon quota.
+So if the government release more carbon quota and we believe we will do more business, we get a more market share in the Tier 1 market.
+Because if the carbon quota barrier is equal, that means customer will more focused, they are more focused on the value of the service provider.
+So, our customer, our major customer, they are now look at it as a service vendor, and not just a capacity, they all -- they have a lot of the different criteria.
+So that means if the carbon quota barrier, getting lower that means that other criteria will be more focused on from our customer.
 So we are well positioned in our other value right, Dan you want to add more?

 Dan Newman